 The Bachelor of Arts in Applied Psychology is a third-year entry program that provides you with a core background in psychological theory and research while integrating courses from areas in the workplace where psychology is typically applied.
 As with traditional psychology degrees, you will complete at least 30 upper-level credits in psychology courses.

 If you intend to apply to this program, please contact the Bachelor of Arts in Applied Psychology Coordinator within your first two years at Douglas for advisement on course selection, concentrations, career paths etc. Please note that you can only apply to the program after you have completed 60 credits of undergraduate coursework (typically an Associate of Arts or Associate of Science).
 See the admissions tab for courses you need to complete before applying to the program.
 Program acceptance will provide you with priority registration.

-During your third and forth years, you will focus on at least one 15- or18-credit concentration in one of six areas where psychology is typically applied in the workplace:
+During your third and fourth years, you will focus on at least one 15- or 18-credit concentration in one of six areas where psychology is typically applied in the workplace:

 For details on the concentrations, see the program requirements tab.